 “This is a forward-thinking, long-term solution that does not require a complete replating overhaul, which would cost around $60 million,” said White.
 “This plan will not cost the state additional money.
 It removes older plates and replaces them with newly designed plates.
 This will ensure that plates are appropriately replaced with the ultimate goal being no license plate on the road will be more than 10-years-old.”

 Vehicle owners will be notified by mail if they qualify for the new license plates.
 When they renew their vehicle registration, they will be provided with a yellow sticker with a “T’ on it to affix to the rear license plate of their vehicle.
-Within 60 days they will best generic levitra overnight receive their newly designed license plates in the mail with a new registration sticker already affixed to the rear license plate.
+Within 60 days they will prednisone receive their newly designed license plates in the mail with a new registration sticker already affixed to the rear license plate.

 Owners are encouraged to recycle their old plates by taking them to a Secretary of State facility and disposing of them in the tamper-proof bin.